krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2021.07.23    - version 1.2.2 =
+* Fix           - Fixes potential Shipping company name bug (if separate billing and shipping adress is entered by customer in checkout).

 = 2021.07.12    - version 1.2.1 =
 * Tweak         - Improved logging.